Can you drink white tea with milk?

 Which white teas to enjoy pure?

 Delicate, fresh and less oxidized white teas should never be mixed with milk.
 The highest quality of Silver Needle and White Peony will always be delicate with green and white leaves, that will brew into a very light-coloured tea.
-Not only would they not pair well with milk, but it would be a shame to ruin their flavour by adding any condiments, including sugar, honey, or lemon.
+Not only would they not pair well with milk, but it would be a shame to ruin their flavour by adding any condiments, including sugar, , or lemon.
 Many Indian white teas are stronger than Chinese white teas, but they should also be appreciated with no condiments.

 Don’t add milk to: